You're not stuck.

 Ways To Work With Me

-This work is for people who are tired of watching themselves repeat the same patterns.
+This work is for people who are tired of watching the same patterns show up in their work, relationships, and decisions.

 It would also mean moving toward a version of yourself you cannot fully imagine yet.

-The moment you choose what looks responsible over what feels true.
+The same tendency to choose what feels familiar over what feels true.

 Choose the path that matches what is happening in your life right now.